-GOAL-SETTING AND PLANNING:
+GOAL-SETTING AND PLANNING

-Timeframe: Target is October 15, must be completed by November 15
+Timeframe: Target is on or before October 15; must be completed by November 15.

-- 1. Orientation on Process To begin the evaluation process, evaluators meet with teachers, in a group or individually, to discuss the evaluation process and their roles and responsibilities within it.
-In this meeting, they will discuss any school or district priorities that should be reflected in teacher practice focus areas and Student Learning Objectives (SLOs), and they will commit to set time aside for the types of collaboration required by the evaluation and support process. - 2.
-Teacher Reflection and Goal-Setting The teacher examines student data, prior year evaluation and survey results, and the CCT Rubric for Effective Teaching 2014 to draft a proposed performance and practice focus area, a parent feedback goal, two SLOs and a student feedback goal (if required) for the school year.
-The teacher may collaborate in grade-level or subject-matter teams to support the goal-setting process. - 3.
-Goal-Setting Conference The evaluator and teacher meet to discuss the teacher's proposed focus area, goals and objectives in order to arrive at mutual agreement about them.
+Orientation on Process

+To begin the evaluation process, evaluators meet with teachers, in a group or individually, to discuss the evaluation process and their roles and responsibilities within it.
+In this meeting, they will discuss any school or district priorities that should be reflected in teacher practice focus areas and Student Learning Objectives (SLOs), and they will commit to set time aside for the types of collaboration required by the evaluation and support process.

+Teacher Reflection and Goal-Setting

+The teacher examines student data, prior year evaluation and survey results, and the Common Core of Teaching (CCT) Rubric for Effective Teaching 2014 to draft a proposed performance and practice focus area, a parent feedback goal, and one SLO for the school year.
+The teacher may collaborate in grade-level or subject-matter teams to support the goal-setting process.

+Goal-Setting Conference

+The evaluator and teacher meet to discuss the teacher's proposed focus area, goals and objectives in order to arrive at mutual agreement about them.
 The teacher collects evidence about his/her practice and the evaluator collects evidence about the teacher's practice to support the review.
 The evaluator may request revisions to the proposed focus area(s), goals and objectives if they do not meet approval criteria.

-MID-YEAR CHECK-IN:
+MID-YEAR CHECK IN

-Timeframe: January and February
+Timeframe: January and February.

+Reflection and Preparation

+The teacher and evaluator collect and reflect on evidence to date about the teacher's practice and student learning in preparation for the check-in.

+Mid-Year Conference

-- 1. Reflection and Preparation The teacher and evaluator collect and reflect on evidence to date about the teacher's practice and student learning in preparation for the check-in. - 2.
-Mid-Year Conference The evaluator and teacher complete at least one mid-year check-in conference during which they review evidence related to the teacher practice focus area and progress towards SLOs and other goals.
+The evaluator and teacher complete at least one mid-year check-in conference during which they review evidence related to the teacher practice focus area and progress towards SLOs and other goals.
 The mid-year conference is an important point in the year for addressing concerns and reviewing results for the first half of the year.
 Evaluators may deliver mid-year formative information on indicators of the evaluation framework for which evidence has been gathered and analyzed.
-If needed, teachers and evaluators can mutually agree to revisions on the strategies or approaches used and/or mid-year adjustment of SLOs to accommodate changes (e.g., student populations, assignment).
+If needed, teachers and evaluators can mutually agree to revisions on the strategies or approaches used and/or mid-year adjustment of SLOs to accommodate changes (e.g., student populations, teaching assignment).
 They also discuss actions that the teacher can take and supports the evaluator can provide to promote teacher growth in his/her focus area.
-A Mid-Year Conference Discussion Guide is available to assist evaluators in conducting the conference.
+Mid-Year Conference guidance is available from the CSDE to assist evaluators in conducting the conference.

-END-OF-YEAR SUMMATIVE REVIEW:
+END-OF-YEAR SUMMATIVE REVIEW

-Timeframe: May and June; must be completed by June 30
+Timeframe: May and June; must be completed by June 30.^{vi}